jesusjorge/pysite/README.md

 ---

 I pass the global() context to every exec() in my code.
 While some people may claim that this pollutes the context, this is exactly what I want.
+I want to be able to "agregate" objects to my execution enviroment.